qredo/fusionchain/GUIDE.md

 # Fusion Chain Guide

-This document takes you through the features of Fusion Chain and gives you the experience of interacting with a mocked MPC.
+This document leads through the features of Fusion Chain with the CLI interface and demonstrates the experience of interacting with a mocked MPC.
-It provides a step by step guide through the CLI.

 ## Contents